imesh/carbon-membership-schemes/kubernetes/kubernetes-mscheme-carbon42/README.md

 1. Apply Carbon kernel patch0012.
 This includes a modification in the Carbon Core component for allowing to add third party membership schemes.

-2. Copy following JAR files to the dropins directory of the Carbon server:
+2. Copy following JAR files to the repository/components/lib directory of the Carbon server:

 ```
 jackson-core-2.5.4.jar